-Diana Hartel is the 2017 winner of the Siskiyou Prize in new environmental literature.
+Diana Hartel is the 2017 winner of the Siskiyou Prize.

 Judge Jonathan Balcombe writes: